ghowland/LawOfInformationLocality/README.md

 Local-data being required for local-data-only problems does not invalidate the use of non-local data for all sorts of other uses, such as using statistics (non-local data) to make a decision about a unique set of data, when accuracy is not critical.
 Or when using statistics against a large-enough population, or where we only collect small amounts of local data, and again, where accuracy is not critical.

 Accuracy being critical is a key element to this.
 Statistics take into account an amount of error, as acceptable.
 When that is not acceptable, then they are invalid.
-If error is acceptable, then it is not a critical decision that is being made.
+If error is acceptable, then it is not an Accuracy-Critical decision that is being made.

 **You can see the background for when I testing whether there was already prior art for this here:**